What is Ashwagandha?

 While Ashwagandha is believed to prolong lifespan, there is limited scientific evidence to support this claim.
-Could Ashwagandha's effectiveness in slowing the aging process be in part due to its ability to promote telomerase activity?
+Could Ashwagandha's effectiveness in slowing the ageing process be in part due to its ability to promote telomerase activity?

-The shortening of telomeres as we grow older is known, while telomerase, which is required to maintain the length of telomeres through replication, plays an essential role in a healthy life.1 Various factors, including stress, accelerate the aging process by shortening the telomeres.
+The shortening of telomeres as we grow older is known, while telomerase, which is required to maintain the length of telomeres through replication, plays an essential role in a healthy life.1 Various factors, including stress, accelerate the ageing process by shortening the telomeres.

-Because Ashwagandha has stress-relieving properties, its ability to promote telomerase activity suggests that it could, in fact, act as a “life extension” by supporting natural, physical processes.
+Because Ashwagandha has stress-relieving properties, its ability to promote telomerase activity suggests that it could, in fact, act as a 'life extension' by supporting natural, physical processes.

 Human HeLa cells were stored in the DMEM nutrient medium and supplemented with 10% fetal calf serum in a humidified incubator.
 The cells (40% - 60% confluence) were treated with different concentrations - 10 μg, 50 μg, 100 μg, 500 μg, 5 mg - Ashwagandha extract.
-The cells were collected and centrifuged and examined for telomerase activity and analyzed using the polymerase chain reaction-based quantitative determination of the activity of the enzyme telomerase (TRAP method).
+The cells were collected and centrifuged and examined for telomerase activity and analysed using the polymerase chain reaction-based quantitative determination of the activity of the enzyme telomerase (TRAP method).

 Result of the study: